Buying and letting a property can be a great way to create an income, and secure funds for the future, but it isn’t all plain sailing.

 Older properties can be full of character and quirks and are often in high demand in the rental market, but this can sometimes come at a cost.
 There are some things that any landlord should be aware of when renting a period property so they can avoid problems further down the line that can eat into their profits.
 Here are five potential pitfalls that every landlord should know when they are renting an older property.

-Is the Heating System Up-to-Date?
+Is the Heating System Up to Date?

 Though older properties are filled with features, they are often also filled with outdated living systems, like heating and plumbing.